 Don’t be afraid to ask for help.
 That’s what social services is for, what friends and family are for, and what neighbors are for!
 Eat that humble pie, for it will make you stronger and self-sufficient.
 Then one day, you will be able to help another woman who is scared she’ll never be happy without HER husband’s money or love.
 What goes around comes around, my friend.

-“You sound like you would like to leave but you’re torn by your responsibilities to yourself, your children and even your feelings for your deadbeat husband.
-Take it from me (45 years married), he won’t change.
+“You sound like you would like to leave but you’re torn by your responsibilities to yourself, your children and even your feelings for your deadbeat husband,” says Jessie on When You Live With a Moody Husband – Loving What Is.
+“Take it from me (45 years married), he won’t change.
 If you are ready to be on your own again, you need to call a hotline for abused women.
-They can help you leave and be happy without your husband’s money or love without endangering yourself or your children.
+They can help you leave and be happy without your husband’s money or love without endangering yourself or your children.”